ajcr/ajcr.github.io/_posts/2015-2-27-Words-nobody-wants.md

 ---
 layout: post
 title: Words nobody wants for websites
+synopsis: Exploring domain names to find the words nobody has used yet.
 ---

 There are [over 130 million](http://www.verisigninc.com/en_US/channel-resources/domain-registry-products/zone-file-information/index.xhtml) .com and .net domain names.
 Is every single English word being used?